JohnAlbin/git-svn-migrate/README.txt

   secretProject     file:///svn/secretProject
   notSoEvilProject  https://example.com/svn/evilestProjectEver

+2. Retrieve a list of Subversion committers with:

+Using the repository list created in step 1, run the fetch-svn-author.sh script to create a list of unique usernames for all the commits in your repositories.
+The output of the script should be redirected to a file.

 Example:

   $ ./fetch-svn-author.sh --url-file=repository-list.txt > authors-raw.txt

+3. Edit the raw list of Subverions committers to provide full names and emails.

-The above command will produce a list of unique authors for all of the Subversion repositories listed in the repository-list.txt file.
-The contents of authors-raw.txt are of the form: username = username <username>
+The output of the fetch-svn-author.sh script will be of the form: username = username <username>
 You should edit each line to be: username = Full name <email>
 For example:
   jwilkins = John Albin Wilkins <john@example.org>

-@TODO Complete usage docs.
+4. Convert the Subverion repositories into bare Git repositories.

+Example:

+  $ ./git-svn-migrate.sh --url-file=repository-list.txt --authors-file=authors.txt /var/git

 AUTHENTICATION